vk2him/Enphase-Envoy-mqtt-json/README.md

 Now works with 7.x.x and 8.x.x firmware - thanks to @helderd

+**Note - December 2025 - FW D8.3.5286 (da7504) and probably onwards removed the non-SSL, port 80 & http://.. endpoints from local Envoys but https:// ones are (still) available.
+Added the ENVOY_USE_HTTPS toggle switch in the configuration to address this and make the add-on use https:// based requests**

 **Note - September 2024 - added ability to utilise Battery data on V7 or V8 firmware (v5 not supported) - to enable, turn on the toggle switch BATTERY_INSTALLED in configuration, then setup templates per Battery examples below - thanks to @Underlyingglitch**

 **NOTE - this is a breaking change to your templates if you enable the battery Option**